josehoras/josehoras.github.io/_posts/2019-05-05-lstm-in-keras.md

 You find this implementation in the file `keras-lstm-char.py` in the [GitHub repository](https://github.com/josehoras/LSTM-Frameworks).

 As in the other two implementations, the code contains only the logic fundamental to the LSTM architecture.
-I use the file `aux_funcs.py` to place functions that, being important to understant the complete flow, are not fundamental to the LSTM itself.
+I use the file `aux_funcs.py` to place functions that, being important to understand the complete flow, are not fundamental to the LSTM itself.
 These include functionality for loading the data file, pre-process the data by encoding each character into one-hot vectors, generate the batches of data that we feed to the neural network on training time, and plotting the loss history along the training.
 These functions are (mostly) reused in the TensorFlow and Python versions.
 I will not explain in detail these auxiliary functions, but the type of inputs that we give to the network and its format will be important.

 ## Data

 The full data to train on will be a simple text file.
-In the repository I uploaded the collection on Shakespeare works (~4 MB) and the Quixote (~1 MB) as examples.
+In the repository I uploaded the collection on Shakespeare works (~4 MB) and the Quijote (~1 MB) as examples.

-We will feed the model with squences of letters taken in order from this raw data.
+We will feed the model with sequences of letters taken in order from this raw data.
 The model will make its prediction of what the next letter is going to be in each case.
 To train it will compare its prediction with the true targets.
 The data and labels we give the model have the form:

 <div class="post_img">
 <img src="../../../assets/lstm-recurrent-networks/data_batch.png" />